cornellhyperloop/electrical/Communications/ZCM/README.md

 Make sure JAVA_HOME is set (eg. export JAVA_HOME=/usr/lib/jvm/java-11-openjdk-amd64/)

+If Java is not installed, you can install it using the apt installer ( sudo apt install default-jre )

 If you get the following error:

 	./publish: error while loading shared libraries: libzcm.so: cannot open shared object file: No such file or directory